-Harmonicas are also great because kids can learn about basic music theory and they are so simple to learn that your child will be playing a recognizable song in no time at all.
+Harmonicas are also great because kids can learn about basic music theory, and they are so simple to learn that your child will be playing a recognizable song in no time at all.

 Where to Start

-So for beginners and kids it is generally recommended that you get a diatonic harp that is tuned to the key of C.
+So for beginners and kids, it is generally recommended that you get a diatonic harp that is tuned to the key of C.

 What Kind Should you get

-If you have a very young child you could get a starter harmonica.
+If you have a very young child, you could get a starter harmonica.
 A starter harmonica has only four holes, so it makes it easy for kids to play one note at a time.
 A good starter harmonica is something like Hohner Kids PL-106 Musical Toys Play and Learn Harmonica.

-If your child is over 5 then you should avoid the ‘toy’ harmonicas and get a good quality harp that will last for years.
+If your child is over 5, then you should avoid the ‘toy’ harmonicas and get a good quality harp that will last for years.
 The most recommended harmonica for beginners and kids is the Hohner Special Twenty Harmonica, Key of C. It is a professional quality instrument for a very reasonable price (usually somewhere around $35).
-It sounds and looks amazing and is perfect for a beginner.
+It sounds and looks impressive and is perfect for a beginner.

-If you are looking for something a bit cheaper, but you still want a good quality harmonica then the Hohner Blues Band Harmonica is the one to get.
+If you are looking for something a bit cheaper, but you still want a good quality harmonica, then the Hohner Blues Band Harmonica is the one to get.
 This one also sounds great and is easy to play, but has a lower price point (less than $10).

 Harmonica Websites and Free Online Lessons

-Luckily there are a few really great free lessons that are aimed at kids that you can use to help them learn to play.
+Luckily there are a few great free lessons that are aimed at kids that you can use to help them learn to play.
 Here are some to have a look at:

-- Harmonica 4 Kids is Dave Gage’s harmonica lessons for kid’s website.
+- Harmonica 4 Kids is Dave Gage’s harmonica lessons for a kid’s website.
 There is lots of great info on this site including songs, tips and games.
 This is a wonderful resource with so much great material on it you won’t even believe it.